marek/gittrees/README.md

 submodules vs subtrees
 --------
-Both at work and home, my git repositories use a lot of submodules and subtrees.
 They are very similar in that they both allow you to import another repository as a sub branch.

 ##### submodules #####
-git defines submodules in the `<project>/.gitmodules` You need to explicitly pull in source using the `git submodule` command.
+git defines submodules in the `<project>/.gitmodules` file.
+When you clone a project or checkout a branch, the submodule code is not checked out by default.
+You need to explicitly pull in source using the `git submodule` command.

 Every time you clone a project these submodules remain defined.

 ##### subtrees #####
 On the other hand subtrees merge another repository's code directly into your current project.
 Everytime you clone the code is there.
-Although it is your responsiblity to add the remotes for the subtree and also define their local branch.
+Although it is your responsiblity to add the remotes for the subtree and also define their local prefix.

 This is an annoyance if a lot of people are working on the same project.